10 things you didn't know about the The National Dog Show

-Seven new American Kennel Club-recognized breeds made their debut at this year's dog show, adding to the 187 breeds competing for Best in Show.
-The added breeds are the Lagotto Romagnolo, Berger Picard, miniature American shepherd, Cirneco dell'Etna, Boerboel, Bergamasco and Spanish water dog.
+Seven new American Kennel Club-recognized breeds made their debut at the 2015 dog show, adding to the 187 breeds competing for Best in Show.
+The breeds added last year were the Lagotto Romagnolo, Berger Picard, miniature American shepherd, Cirneco dell'Etna, Boerboel, Bergamasco and Spanish water dog.
 From 2003 to 2014, new breeds were added every year, except in 2005 and 2006.
-Before this year, the most breeds added in one year was six.
+Before 2015, the most breeds added in one year was six.

 Since 2002, only the wire fox terrier has won in back-to-back years, in 2011 and 2012.
-Previous winners (in order) were: the Labrador retriever, standard poodle, Doberman, fox terrier, bull terrier, toy poodle, Australian shepherd, pointer, Scottish terrier, Irish setter and American foxhound.
-Last year's Best in Show was the bloodhound.
+Previous winners (in order) were: the Labrador retriever, standard poodle, Doberman, fox terrier, bull terrier, toy poodle, Australian shepherd, pointer, Scottish terrier, Irish setter and American foxhound and the bloodhound.
+Last year's Best in Show was the Skye terrier.